zverugin8/Terraform/different_cloud_tasks/gcp/task_gcp.md

 In this task we are going to use a data driven approach instead to use remote state data source.

-#### compute configuration (example 1)
+#### base configuration
-Change current directory to `~/tf_aws_lab/compute` Refine your configuration :
+Change current directory to `~/tf-epam-lab/base`

+Refine your configuration :
-- Use a data source to request compute zones for us-east1 and us-central1 regions and assign your instance templates with appropriate AZs.
+- Use a data source to request an account ID,

-Store all resources from this task in the `data.tf` file.

-Run `terraform validate`  and `terraform fmt` to check if your configuration is valid and fits to a canonical format and style.
-Do this each time before applying your changes.
-Run `terraform plan` to see your changes.
-You can also use `terraform refresh`.
-If applicable all resources should be defined with the provider alias.

-Apply your changes when ready.

-#### compute configuration (example 2)
-Change the current directory to `~/tf_aws_lab/compute`

-Refine your configuration:

-- Use a data source to request the following resources: `vpc_id`, `subnetworks_ids`, `service_account_email`, `project_metadata_id`, `bucket_id`
+- Use a data source to request a region operate under.

 Hint: These data sources should replace remote state outputs, therefore you can delete `data "terraform_remote_state" "base"` resource from your current state and the `outputs.tf` file from the `base` configuration. **Don't forget to replace references with a new data sources.**
 Hint: run `terraform refresh` command under `base` configuration to reflect changes.